 Jantar Mantar is a solar observatory in the City Palace complex and worth visiting.
 The solar instruments made from metal and masonry structures are as precise as modern instruments and still functional.
 It is a UNESCO World Heritage Site.
 Jantar Mantar entrance is near City Palace entry gate no 1.

 - Hawa Mahal

 Hawa Mahal needs no introduction.
-It is as iconic as Eiffel Tower and Taj Mahal.
+It is as iconic as Eiffel Tower and the Taj Mahal.
 Most travelers only witness the facade on the street but there are lots to discover and experience by taking a tour inside the Hawa Mahal complex.
 I did and you can read more about it here The architectural marvel – Hawa Mahal.
 City Palace to Hawa Mahal is a walking distance.

-Issar Laat is a seven-story victory tower in Tripolia Bazaar.
+The Isarlat is a seven-story victory tower in Tripolia Bazaar.
 It is worth visiting for the great views of the old Jaipur city.
 It is also called Sarga Suli.